davidmreed/ktema-org-zola/content/articles/2023-01-25-build-orgs-part-2.md

 Let's think through the implications of this knowledge.

-The rigid order of deployment in build org creation means that we have limited ability to
+The 2GP build org system gives us tools to handle:

+- Feature dependencies
+- Environmental dependencies (with some outstanding edge cases)
+- Package dependencies
+- Runtime dependencies

-We cannot perform an unpackaged metadata deployment after dependency packages, but before package metadata deployment.
+The rigid order of deployment in build org creation means that we have limited ability to repurpose or manipulate these tools.
+For example, we cannot perform an unpackaged metadata deployment after dependency packages, but before package metadata deployment.
 This is what we'd need in order to serve the package-with-dependency-record-type issue.

 We can't perform arbitrary API-based operations on the org.
 We never get direct access with a session id.
 That means we still don't have a clear way to handle environmental dependencies on things like Standard Value Sets, which cannot be packaged.

 But ... there's a thread we can pull on here.
 In Step 3, the settings bundle is deployed into the org.
-We know that `settings.zip` is synthesize from `settings` and `objectSettings` into Metadata API-format source.
+We know that `settings.zip` is synthesized by `sfdx` from `settings` and `objectSettings` into Metadata API-format source.
+But that behavior is client-side, not part of the API as such.
 What if we could put _something other than those elements_ into `settings.zip`?
-That would give us some interesting new tools, if not complete flexibility.
+That would give us some interesting new ways to use this capability, and close an edge case or two.

 Stay tuned for Part 3 of this series.